gmeks/myUplinkSmartConnect/README.md

  - WaterHeaterMaxPowerInHours = 5
  - WaterHeaterMediumPowerInHours = 6

-*These 2 numbers should be combined, when considering when the water heater is on.*
+*If your wondering how many hours pr day the water heater is potensialy on, please combine the 2 above numbers.*